 This article has been kindly given to the SSCA by Philip Atkins OBE, Leader of Staffordshire County Council (firstname.lastname@example.org).

-With so many employed and such a small number of people claiming benefits across Staffordshire, this is good news for everyone in the county and means people are making the most of the opportunities on offer and our long term economic plan in action shows we are backing businesses to create more, higher-paying jobs.
+With so many employed and such a small number of people claiming benefits across Staffordshire, this is good news for everyone in the county and means people are making the most of the opportunities on offer.
+Our long term economic plan in action shows we are backing businesses to create more, higher-paying jobs.

 Philip Atkins OBE